-If you are in a town/city and strapped for a place to sleep, a good option would be local religious buildings or small businesses.
-This article shares a list of places and business that allow sleeping in your car on their property.
+If you are in a town/city and strapped for places to sleep in your car, a good option would be local religious buildings or small businesses.
+This article shares a list of places and businesses that allow sleeping in your car on their property.
 Generally, places like Walmart, Cabelas, Cracker Barrel, KMart, and Costco will allow overnight guests in their parking lots.

 Wal-Marts are a great option and are generally RV and car-camping friendly.
-However, make sure to read this no-park list and find out which locations do NOT allow guests to park overnight.
+However, make sure to read this no-park list and find out which Wal-Mart locations do NOT allow guests to park overnight.
 (These are commonly seen around popular national parks, like Zion.)

-Disperse camping is defined as camping on public land OUTSIDE of a maintained campground.
+Backcountry camping is defined as camping on public lands OUTSIDE of a maintained campground.
 This also means no services – use the bathroom and brush your teeth at a gas station before you park for the night.
 Make sure to read the rest of our camping hygiene tips here – they will help you feel clean and fresh, even if you are sleeping in your car!

-Make sure to be at least 1 mile away from a dedicated campsite (it’s a law), and if you are sleeping on a forest road make sure not to block traffic in either direction.
+Make sure to be at least 1 mile away from a dedicated campsite (it’s a law)!
+If you are car camping on a forest road, make sure not to block traffic in either direction.

 We’ve written a very in-depth article about exactly how to find free camping in the USA and how to camp there sustainably.